-MANAGEMENT What is it?
+MANAGEMENT What is it? /hat is it?
 Analysis of the legal structure of the business or operation; ownership, board and management analysis.
 What are the factors to consider?
 History of the business or organization Professional and educational background Experience Skills Qualifications necessary to implement the project

-RECOMMENDATION

-Conclude with an opinion and recommendation presented by the consultant
+RECOMMENDATION Conclude with an opinion and recommendation presented by the consultant